japertechnology/juxta-repo-se/README.md

 ### Manual workflows

-Workflows in `.github/workflows` handle tasks like dependency updates and security scanning.
-Trigger these workflows manually whenever maintenance is required.
+Workflows in `.github/workflows` handle tasks like initializing and refreshing repository references, dependency updates and security scanning.
+Trigger the `init-repos` or `refresh-repos` workflows as needed, along with any other maintenance jobs.